 Students may be provided the opportunity to submit documentation related to their performance, which will be taken into consideration by the EAC during their deliberations regarding failure, repeating a Unit, supplemental evaluation, and/ or termination.
-In addition, the EAC will take into consideration overall performance in the program, compliance with policies in this handbook, policies of the Faculty of Medicine, and relevant University policies, such as the Standards of Professional Students.
+In addition, the EAC will take into consideration overall performance in the program, compliance with policies in this handbook, policies of the Faculty of Medicine, and relevant University policies, such as the Standards of Professional Behaviour for all Health Professional Students.